achmaddoli/Motorcycle-Rental-Monitoring-System/README.md

 ---

 ## 📈 Learning Journey
 Building this "End-to-End" system sharpened my skills in systems thinking.
 I learned to bridge the gap between physical hardware and cloud-based software, while managing the complexities of real-time geospatial data processing.
-Beyond technical skills, I learned how to communicate technical limitations to non-technical stakeholders (the rental owners) and adapt the system based on their real-world feedback
+Beyond technical skills, I learned how to communicate technical limitations to non-technical stakeholders (the rental owners) and adapt the system based on their real-world feedback.

 ---